google/comprehensive-rust/src/webassembly/expose-method/error-handling.md

 ```

-Javascript (click on the wasm output box) to parse the string:
+Javascript, click on the wasm output box to parse the string:

 ```javascript
 import init, {set_panic_hook, str_to_int} from '/wasm/project.js';